 Insiders Tip: Some Festival visitors prefer being able to have a sit down meal with table service, which is not available inside the event.
 (There are tables for eating your food in the tent for the main music stage, but you still have to stand in line for your meal.)
 Some veteran fair-goers just have light fare for lunch, but start their day by taking in a hearty local breakfast before they come, and stay in Sausalito to enjoy a great dinner at a local restaurant after the fair closes, allowing the evening traffic to dissipate before they head out.

 Insiders Tip: Mid-day the food area will have lines for the more popular items, though in general the lines are faster now than they were a few years ago because of tablet credit card systems.
 If you plan to eat at the Festival and don’t want to wait, go a little earlier than the usual lunch crush or wait for an afternoon snack.

 There’s a hand stamp so you can leave and come back, and they do check the stamps so make sure you get the stamp before leaving.
 Oh, and did I mention the hand stamp?

 12. You Don’t Have to Stand for That

 Wear comfortable shoes.
 You’ll be standing in line for drinks and food, and there are not a lot of places to sit down in the art area.
-There are lots of seats in the main tent for the musical artists, but even those fill up early in the day.
-Much of the Festival is set up on asphalt and concrete surfaces, but over half the artist booths are located on the grass of Marinship Park.
+There are seats in the main tent for the musical artists, but even those fill up early in the day and by the later musical performances (especially when the band is well known and has major hits) chairs become a rare and precious commodity.

 Disabled Seating: Ask Festival staff regarding any special needs and they’ll be happy to get you seated.
 The SAF makes this a priority so don’t hesitate to ask anyone who works there.